 Today I'm struck by the frenetic pace of the world we live in.
 We're rushing here and there — as if what we're about and what we're looking for is always just beyond our grasp. we get so many subtle and completely unsubtle messages that tell us where we'll find happiness, that relief — and it's usually through some product or vacation package.
 I'm reminded of a Bible verse from Jeremiah that observes how the troubles of society are healed only "slightly," as if someone is saying, "Peace, peace; when there is no peace" (Jer.
 6:14).
 It seems that so many of us are on the quest for inner tranquillity in the midst of a world spinning with noise and tumult.
 This quest comes from the desire to find some stillness, something to fill the gap within.

 One of my favorite passages from Mary Baker Eddy's writings says this about the calm we're searching for: "In metaphysics we learn that the strength of peace and of suffering is sublime, a true, tried mental conviction that is neither tremulous nor relapsing.
-This strength is like the ocean, to the touch of a finger.
-This peace is spiritual; selfish, stony, stormy, but generous, reliable, helpful, and always at hand" (The First Church of Christ, Scientist, and Miscellany, p.
+This strength is like the ocean, able to carry navies, yet yielding to the touch of a finger.
+This peace is spiritual; never selfish, stony, nor stormy, but generous, reliable, helpful, and always at hand" (The First Church of Christ, Scientist, and Miscellany, p.
 121).

 That describes a peace of mind that is not elusive, far off, or unattainable.
 An inner peace that gives one power.
 Too often the approach is that what we are seeking is "out there."
 But a calm state is not "out there" — no one else can give it to us.
 And no one else can take it away.
 Peace is the essence — the heart and soul — of being.
 Its source is God, so its presence is constant.